agentsea/agentd/docs/api/index.rst

 GET /health
 ^^^^^^^^^^^

-The health endpoint returns a health check for the agent service.
+The ``/health`` endpoint returns a health check for the agent service.

 **Request:**